 The Town Council is divided into two wards, Dawley and Malinslee and has a total of fourteen members divided equally between the two wards.
-Meet the councillors.
+Current Councillors

 The Council works in partnership with Telford & Wrekin Council in providing part-funding for extra services for the community, such as footpath cleansing; environmental project including maintenance and improvements at Dawley Park, rights of way.
 The bus shelters are the responsibility of Great Dawley Town Council.
 The Council supports the local community in awarding grants to local voluntary organisations.

 The Council is administered from Great Dawley Town Council offices at Dawley Town Hall, New Street, in the heart of Dawley District Centre.
 There is a staff of eight including two part timers.
 The Town Clerk and Responsible Financial Officer is Clare Turner who joined the Town Council in November 2014.